 Section 7.
 The Financial Review Committee shall supervise the annual financial review of the Association’s books and approve the annual budget and balance sheet statement to be presented to the membership at its regular annual meeting as provided in Article XI, Section 8.
 The treasurer shall be an ex officio member of the Committee.

 Section 8.
 The City Liaison Committee shall work with the City of North Port on behalf of the Association.

+Section 9.
+The Fining Committee shall uphold or reject fines or suspensions levied by the Board.

+Section 10.
+The Welcoming Committee shall reach out to our new members (owners and renters) and give them a hearty welcome, and to provide them with a welcome packet

+Section 11.
+The Beautification Committee shall organize volunteer efforts of property owners for projects, such as planting, painting, clean-up and beautification, primarily of the entrance, Jockey Club grounds, and entrance signs and parking areas.
+The Committee will also award a Jockey Club member with the best kept home of the month.

 Section 12.
-With the exception of the Election Committee and the Environmental Control Committee (but then only as to those functions that are governed by Article VII, Declaration of Covenants and Restrictions applicable to the Properties), each committee shall have power to appoint a subcommittee from among its membership.
+With the exception of the Election Committee and the Environmental Control Committee (but then only as to those functions that are governed by Article VI, VII, and IX.
+Declaration of Covenants and Restrictions applicable to the Properties), each committee shall have power to appoint a subcommittee from among its membership.

-Section 1.
+Section 13.
 It shall be the duty of each committee to receive complaints from the members on any matter involving Association functions, duties, and activities within its field of responsibility.
 It shall dispose of such complaints as it deems appropriate or refer them to such other committee, director, or officer of the Association as is further concerned with the matter presented.